TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 ![penguinlogic](/assets/img/PenguinLogic.jpg)

 It's very easy for a syllogism to be invalid.
+There are two kinds of ways a syllogism can go bad.

-**First, maybe the common sense is wrong.**
+**First, the common sense is wrong.**

 Like the penguin above.
 If you're the top that feels like you're logical already, you probably already have this one down.
-The skeleton of the syllogism itself is solid, but the meaning is absurd.
+The syllogism meaning is absurd.

-#### Second, sometimes the common sense of the syllogism seems to be okay, but **maybe the construction itself is wrong.**
+But what if the common sense of the syllogism seems to be okay?
+The second way a syllogism can go bag is if **the construction is wrong.**

-For example, maybe two karate guys are fighting in a tournament, and hard face blows are illegal.
+Let's say maybe two karate guys are fighting in a tournament, and hard face blows are illegal.
 If one guy kicks the other guy in the face as hard as he can, it doesn't matter what happens after that.
 Even if he continues through the motions of beating his opponent, he's already lost, because he KICKED THE OTHER GUY IN THE FACE AND SHOULD BE DISQUALIFIED.

 [Lookin at you, karate kid.](https://www.overthinkingit.com/2008/12/08/disqualify-daniel-larusso/) 😒